Jay A. LaVerne

 Condensed Phase Radiolysis

-Examination of the main pathways for medium decomposition due to the passage of ionizing radiation in water, aqueous solutions, liquid hydrocarbons, polymers, and resins.
+Examination of the main pathways for medium decomposition due to the passage of ionizing radiation in water, aqueous solutions, liquid hydrocarbons, polymers, resins, and molten salts.

 Diffusion-kinetic modeling of the nonhomogeneous spatial distributions of the transient species produced by the absorption of energy by ionizing radiation.
 Considerable interest is on spatial distributions of initially formed species.

-Elucidation of the radiation chemical effects occurring at the interface of nanoparticles and absorbed or liquid water and molten salts.
+Elucidation of the radiation chemical effects occurring at the interface of nanoparticles and adsorbed or liquid water, metals and molten salts, as well as hydrocarbons and oxide surfaces.
+Studies probe radiolytic formation of transients in solids and their trapping or transport to the surface.